nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ---

 ### Plan

+The overview of the design of the plan features can be found [here](#plan-related-features).

 #### Create A New Plan

 A summary of the general procedure of a new plan being created and stored in WerkIt! is as follows: